meta-word/jgrandson/README.md

 Jgrandson is a JSON parser and generator for the C language with a convenient getter/setter API.

-* Modern API (C11), fully compliant with the current version of the JSON standard (as of August 2019: [RFC 8259](https://tools.ietf.org/html/rfc8259)), except that Jgrandson tolerates comments: `/* C-ish */`, `// C++-ish`, and `# Python-ish`.
+* Modern API (C11), fully compliant with the current version of the JSON standard (as of August 2019: [RFC 8259](https://tools.ietf.org/html/rfc8259)), except that Jgrandson also tolerates comments: `/* C-ish */`, `// C++-ish`, and `# Python-ish`
-* Getter and setter functions for every common C type, each available in 3 forms: for root, array, and object elements.
-No need to cast!
+* Getter and setter functions for every common C type, each available in 3 forms: for root, array, and object elements—no need to cast!
 * Extensive range of getter options customizable per function call through convenient optional arg struct type signatures, allowing custom boundary checking, error message contexts, and more
 * Unique error codes, informative error strings, and inclusion of highlighted parse error contexts
 * Feature-complete optional args giving the caller full control over escaping/unescaping of unicode and control characters, usage of caller/callee-provided buffers, (non-)null-termination of strings, and whitespace generation